Bankruptcy Law

 Chapter 13 Bankruptcy can also stop foreclosure proceedings and give the debtor the right to pay back the past due payments over a period of 36 to 60 months.
 Under the court-approved payment plan, a debtor will pay back a percentage, or all, of the unsecured debt.
 Once the plan is completed, the debtor will receive a discharge of the debts and will be able to keep his or her property.

-The Chapter 13 Bankruptcy is designed for people who have a continual income, equity in their home, have previously filed for Chapter 7 Bankruptcy within the past eight years, or are not eligible to file for Chapter 7 Bankruptcy.
+Chapter 13 Bankruptcy is designed for people who have a continual income and equity in their home, have previously filed for Chapter 7 Bankruptcy within the past eight years, or are not eligible to file for Chapter 7 Bankruptcy.